Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 How is the diphtheria vaccine made?

-The bacteria that causes diphtheria makes a harmful protein, called a toxin.
-People who develop an immune response to this toxin are protected against the disease.
-The diphtheria vaccine is made by taking the diphtheria toxin and inactivating it with a chemical.
-The inactivated toxin is called a "toxoid."
-Once injected, the toxoid causes an immune response to the toxin, but, unlike the toxin, it doesn't cause disease.
+The bacteria that cause diphtheria makes a harmful protein, called a toxin.
+The toxin is what makes people sick.
+So, people need an immune response to this toxin to be protected.
+The diphtheria vaccine is made by treating the diphtheria toxin with a chemical, so it can’t cause disease.
+The treated toxin is called a "toxoid."
+Once injected, the toxoid causes an immune response to the toxin, but it doesn't cause disease.

 What are the side effects of the diphtheria vaccine?